wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getinfo.md

 ---
-title: zec:getinfo \[POST\]
+title: zec:getinfo - Zcash
-description: Returns an object containing various state info.
+description: Example code for the zec:getinfo json-rpc method. Сomplete guide on how to use zec:getinfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters